antoBit/antodev/src/blog/2021-03-13-w-s-and-no-im-not-swearing.md

 ---
 layout: layouts/post.njk
-title: ^\w*\s\w*!$ and no, I'm not swearing!
+title: Time to start learning how to regex
-description: I've always had a "fake it 'till you make it" approach to writing
+description: I've always had a "fake it 'till you make it" approach to writing regexes.
-    regexes.
 This ends today.
 date: 2021-03-13T11:03:10.466Z
-metaDescription: How I learned how to write regular expressions and spare myself
-    the usual headaches and intense googling.
+metaDescription: How I learned how to write regular expressions and spare myself the usual headaches and intense googling.
 metaImage: /images/uploads/how_to_regex.jpeg
 metaKeywords:
   - regex
   - web
   - developer
   - javascript
   - js
   - code
   - coding
 tags:
   - regex
   - tips
   - code
 ---

 It's time for me to come out: I've been working as a professional developer for 6 years and I've never managed to write a regex without intense googling and the help of <a href="https://regex101.com/" rel="noreferrer" target="_blank" aria-label="regex 101">regex 101</a>.